Four Cheap Micro ATX B550 Motherboards Tested: Low Price, Big Value?

 - (2) SATA cables

-In the middle are the PCIe slots and M.2 sockets.
-There are two full-length PCIe slots and a single x1 slot.
-The top slot supports PCIe 4.0 x16 while the second slot is fed from the chipset and supports PCIe 3.0 x4.
-AMD CrossfireX is not listed as supported.
+In the middle, there are a total of three PCIe slots.
+One is full-length, CPU-fed x16 lanes and uses slot reinforcement while the other two are x1 size with bandwidth fed from the chipset.
+Since there is only one full-length slot, multi-GPU support isn’t even a consideration here.

-Just above and below the primary PCIe x16 slot are two M.2 sockets -- neither have a heatsink.
-The top slot, M2A_CPU, supports both SATA and PCIe devices up to 110mm in length.
-The bottom socket (M2B_SB) sources its lanes from the chipset and supports SATA and PCIe 3.0 x2 modules up to 80mm.
+Just above the full-length PCIe slot is the first of two M.2 sockets.
+The top socket supports both PCIe- and SATA-based modules up to 80mm in length and runs up to PCIe 4.0 x4.
+The bottom slot supports up to PCIe 3.0 x4 devices only and does not have a heatsink on it.
+These M.2 slots support RAID0 and 1.

-Finally, to the right of the small pushpin-attached chipset heatsink are four SATA3 6Gbps ports, oriented vertically.
-These ports support RAID0, 1 and 10 modes.
+On the far right edge of the board past the pushpin-attached chipset heatsink are four SATA ports.
+The SATA ports support RAID0, 1 and 10.
+Just below the SATA ports a front-panel USB 3.2 Gen1 header.
+There is no port sharing with M.2 sockets.

-Running along the bottom edge of the motherboard are several headers ranging from audio to USB.
-Below is a full list ordered from left to right.
+Across the bottom of the boards are several headers and a switch.
+These are all listed from left to right below.

 - Front panel audio